 The Doc turned back to the screen.
 “Mister Crum will call in shortly, but I see no reason to wait.
 Kat, the Donnell file first please.
 Mister Delphic, please explain the situation.”

 Doc’s cadence was keeping me on edge, and I still didn’t feel collected.
 I swallowed and started typing.
 “Hector is a friend of mine who lives outside of Detroit.”
 A shared screen joined the meeting table on the call, and I saw the same outdated profile shot from my file along with the summary bio page.
-Hector Donnel, 28.
+Hector Donnell, 28.
 Detroit, MI addresses, phone numbers, and employment.
 My life on a sample platter.

 “Hector has worked with me in certain matters.
 He is highly skilled in building computer hardware and I have availed myself of his expertise,” I supplied.
 Over the last couple of days I had started building a Delphic/Hector history in my head, and now I had to put it to the test.